TevaLautier/piroman/README.md

 Go into `Interfacing Options->Camera` and enable it

-To allow motion to write log, videos, images, we need to add user motion to pi group, and change some file rights
+To allow motion to write log, videos, images, we need to add user `motion` to pi `group`, and change some rights
 ```
 sudo adduser motion pi
 mkdir log